 The laws of war are devoid of an enforcement mechanism.
-It would be to prosecute those responsible.
-Another state, in the face of U.S. intransigence, could invoke over the actions and attempt to secure a conviction, but recent history cautions against attempts at extraterritorial prosecution of U.S. officials.
-Italian courts may have 23 CIA agents for an act of rendition on Italian soil in 2003, but none of those agents have ever set foot in an Italian prison, or the court that convicted them for that matter.
+It would be up to the U.S. to prosecute those responsible.
+Another state, in the face of U.S. intransigence, could invoke universal jurisdiction over the actions and attempt to secure a conviction, but recent history cautions against attempts at extraterritorial prosecution of U.S. officials.
+Italian courts may have convicted 23 CIA agents for an act of rendition on Italian soil in 2003, but none of those agents have ever set foot in an Italian prison, or the court that convicted them for that matter.
 And while the International Criminal Court does have jurisdiction over war crimes, and could theoretically mount an investigation and possible prosecution, it would likely be the already fragile court’s undoing for it to assume jurisdiction over a situation where the focus of its investigation was U.S. military officials.

 This leaves U.S. efforts as the most plausible means of accountability.
 However, history also cautions against unchecked faith in U.S. efforts to prosecute its own officials for war crimes.
-To date, most U.S. war crimes prosecutions involve individual soldiers acting outside their official capacity, such as or of detainees.
-In the one instance where war crimes were carried out in the course of an official military operation — at My Lai in the Vietnam War — only one soldier, , was charged.
+To date, most U.S. war crimes prosecutions involve individual soldiers acting outside their official capacity, such as rape or abuse of detainees.
+In the one instance where war crimes were carried out in the course of an official military operation — at My Lai in the Vietnam War — only one soldier, Lt.
+William Calley, was charged.
 He served less than four years in house arrest before being released and obtaining a limited presidential pardon.

 Coming back to the present then, one must ask: If it is concluded that the U.S. airstrike on the MSF hospital did constitute a war crime, will there ever be justice?